- Table of Contents

 4. Enhanced Employee Development Strategies

 Long-term goal planning allows HR to invest in comprehensive employee development strategies.
 This can include personalised training programmes, continuous learning initiatives, and skill development workshops.
-By empowering employees with the skills needed for the future, the organisation becomes more agile and adaptable.
+Empowering employees with the skills needed for the future makes the organisation more agile and adaptable.
 Moreover, investing in employee development enhances employee engagement and retention, creating a positive workplace culture.

 5. Building Collaborative Networks